Nikita1917s/KeyUA-Pipeline-Prototype/README.md

 # KeyUA-Pipeline-Prototype
 AWS CDK - CodePipeline - Prototype

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute your app

 ## Useful commands